jakefair97/prework-study-guide/README.md

 # prework-study-guide
-A repo to cover prework for bootcamp
+A study guide for bootcamp prework